There veterinary team at North Wake Animal Hospital provides restorative and preventative dental health care and surgical care for dogs and cats.

 After your pet is under the effects of the anesthesia, we will conduct a comprehensive tooth by tooth oral exam and charting.

 After that we will start the dental cleaning process for your pet, both above and below the gum line.
-We will also take x-rays and apply a fluoride treatment to each individual tooth.

 The last step is to apply a dental sealant to your pet's teeth in order to prevent plaque buildup.
 If we have detected advanced periodontal disease over the course of the dental exam, out vets will develop and discuss a treatment plan with you.